Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 Apple ecosystem onlyApple Notes

-Quick capture and remindersGoogle Keep on Android, Apple Notes on iPhone
+Quick capture and remindersGoogle Keep or Apple Notes

 Handwritten notes on tabletOneNote or Notability on iPad